 An indication of magnitude of discrepancies in the SPOT 5 image is shown in Table 2, which shows the statistics for the difference between the SPOT 5 and MODIS images.
 The relatively low mean overall absolute reflectance difference of 3.35% between the SPOT 5 and MODIS values is consequently a good indication that the SPOT 5 surface reflectance extraction is effective.
 Note that the completeness of the SPOT 5 comparisons are limited by the missing blue band and partial coverage of the study area, as shown in Figure 3.

 Statistics for the reflectance difference between the corrected SPOT 5 image and the DMC homogenised mosaic are shown in Table 3.
 Not all of the reflectance differences can be attributed to errors in the homogenised DMC surface reflectances.
 Spatial misalignment of pixels due to orthorectification differences and errors in the SPOT 5 surface reflectances also contribute to the recorded differences.
-Despite the contribution of other error sources, these reflectance differences compare well to figures reported by other aerial image correction methods.
+Despite this uncertainty due to the contribution of other error sources, these reflectance differences compare well to figures reported by other aerial image correction methods.
 Collings et al. (2011) achieved RMS reflectance errors of 4–10% measured on placed targets of known reflectance for their aerial mosaic correction technique, and in the aerotriangulation approach of López et al. (2011), mean absolute reflectance differences of 3–5% were obtained on field measured test sites distributed throughout their study area.
 Similarly to the MODIS comparison, the largest reflectance differences occur in the NIR band.
 Again, this is likely due to dissimilarities in the RSRs of MODIS, DMC and SPOT 5 sensor NIR bands (see Figure 2 and Figure 11).

 Scatter plots of DMC DN and SPOT 5 surface reflectance values are shown in Figure 12, and DMC surface reflectance and SPOT 5 surface reflectance values are shown in Figure 13, with R2 coefficients indicating correlation strength.
 The R2 values show a moderately strong correlation of 0.84 averaged over the bands.
 The lack of perfect correlation is due to, among other error sources, the effect of small scale land cover heterogeneity and differing SPOT 5 and DMC RSRs.
 The SPOT 5-MODIS scatter plots in Figure 14 show similar deviations from the one-to-one line as those for SPOT 5-DMC in Figure 13, especially for NIR.
 This suggests that the SPOT 5 image must be contributing, at least in part, to the SPOT 5-DMC differences.
 The effect of dissimilar SPOT 5, DMC and MODIS NIR RSRs is again evidenced in Figure 13 and Figure 14 as the marked deviations of the NIR scatters from the identity lines.
 Despite these disparities, the homogenisation of DMC surface reflectance provides a substantial improvement in correlation between the DMC and SPOT 5 values.

-The effect of increasing the sliding window size on the reflectance difference between the SPOT 5 and DMC homogenised sub-sections is shown in Figure 15.
-The MAD increases monotonically with the sliding window size, suggesting that there is not an overfitting problem for small window sizes.
+The effect of increasing the sliding window size on the reflectance difference between the SPOT 5 and DMC homogenised sub-sections is shown in Figure 15 (points are labelled with their corresponding window dimensions).
+The MAD for the sliding window area of three pixels is marginally lower than that for the sliding window area of one pixel, although the difference is insignificant.
+The general characteristic is for the MAD to increase with sliding window size, suggesting that there is not an overfitting problem for small window sizes.
+The approximation of radiometric transfer and viewing geometry effects as locally linear relationships (see Equations (5) and (12)) will be more precise for smaller sliding windows.
 As the sliding window size increases, the effective resolution of the radiometric homogenisation decreases, which likely results in the increasing MAD.
 This result supports the choice of a one pixel sliding window for the case study.